QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     val = [1, 2]
     f(val)

-In general, these "out-of-place" functions are preferred to "in-place" functions, which modify the arguments
+In general, these "out-of-place" functions are preferred to "in-place" functions, which modify the arguments.

 .. code-block:: julia